2022–23 PBA season: Arenas

 With the relaxation of government restrictions related to the COVID-19 pandemic, the PBA has returned to playing to different Metro Manila venues.
 The PBA plans to return to playing games in the provinces, plus an out-of-the-country game, during the Governors' Cup.

-Game 7 of the Commissioner's Cup Finals is scheduled to be held at the Philippine Arena in Bocaue, Bulacan.
+Game 7 of the Commissioner's Cup finals was held at the Philippine Arena in Bocaue, Bulacan.

+Ultimately, during the Governors' Cup, only the 2023 PBA All-Star Weekend was held outside Metro Manila and Rizal, which was hosted by Passi, Iloilo.